Eman1236/resume-matcher/README.md

 ## Resume Matcher (TS + GraphQL + Postgres)

-This service lets you upload a resume (TXT/PDF), extracts a simple profile (title, years of experience, skills), stores it in Postgres, and exposes a GraphQL API to find similar candidates based on overlapping skills.
+This service lets you upload a resume (TXT), extracts a simple profile (title, years of experience, skills), stores it in Postgres, and exposes a GraphQL API to find similar candidates based on overlapping skills.

 ### Stack